lordpansar/lordpansar.github.io/_posts/2018-11-21-custom-taghelpers.markdown

 <h4 class="bold-headline">Step 4: Lo and behold</h4>

-Run your application and navigate to the view(s) where you imported your custom tag helper.
+Run your application and navigate to the view(s) where you imported and implemented your custom tag helper.
-The text you entered in the Text attribute should now be printed the number of times you entered in the Number attribute.
+The string you set as value in the Text attribute should now be printed the number of times you set as value in the Number attribute.

 ![Finished product]({{ "/assets/images/custom-taghelpers/finished-product.PNG" | absolute_url }})